JustCarmen/webtrees-fancy-treeview/README.md

 On the configuration page, you can set a number of options to customize the Fancy Treeview page and/or tab.

 **Print the Fancy Treeview page as pdf**\
-It is possible to download the Fancy Treeview page as a pdf.
-For this you can use your browser's native print function.
-Use ctrl.
-P to open the print dialog.
-You can then choose to print the page as a pdf.
-The module includes print styles that strip the printout of clutter.
-The print styles work best with Chrome or Microsoft Edge.
-The disadvantage of this method is that you can only print the current page.
-To print the entire tree, you need to increase the number of generations per page in the settings.
-Only administrators can change settings.
+You can download the Fancy TreeView page as a PDF.
+To do this, you need to display all generations on one page.
+This may use a lot of resources!
+However, you can control who has access to the option to view all generations on one page.
+Once all generations have loaded, a print link will appear at the top of the page.
+This will take you to your browser's native print function.
+In the print dialogue, you can choose to print the page as a PDF.
+The module includes print styles that remove unnecessary elements from the printout.
+Please note that the print styles work best with Chrome or Microsoft Edge.

 Translations
 ------------